-This easy potato corn chowder is thick, creamy, hearty, and full of flavor.
-This soup is loaded with corn, potatoes, onions, celery, and topped with crispy bacon and chives.
-It’s a delicious meal that’s sure to become a family favorite.
+This potato corn chowder is thick, creamy, and packed with hearty flavors.
+Made with tender potatoes, sweet corn, onions, and celery, then finished with crispy bacon and fresh chives, it’s a comforting soup that’s perfect for any season.
+Serve it up for dinner or a satisfying lunch—it’s sure to become a family favorite.

 Ingredients

-- Dairy – Butter is used to sauté the vegetables and works with flour to thicken the soup.
-Use regular or unsalted butter.
-Half and half or whole milk is used to add a creamy touch to the soup at the end.
+- Dairy – Butter is used to sauté the vegetables and combines with flour to create a thick, creamy base.
+Regular or unsalted butter works well.
+At the end, half-and-half or whole milk is added for a rich, smooth finish.

-- Broth – We use chicken broth, but vegetable broth can be substituted if you want to make a vegetarian corn chowder.
+- Broth – We use chicken broth, but vegetable broth can be substituted if you’re preparing a vegetarian version.

 - See the recipe card for quantities and preparation.

-- Melt the 3 tablespoons of butter in a large pot or dutch oven over medium heat.
-When the butter is melted and foamy add the onions and celery.
-Cook for 3 minutes.
-Stir frequently.
+- Melt the 3 tablespoons of butter in a large pot or Dutch oven over medium heat.
+When the butter is melted and foamy, add the onions and celery.
+Cook for 3 minutes, stirring frequently.

 - Next, add the garlic, salt, and pepper.
-Cook for 1 minute, stir often.
+Cook for 1 minute, stirring often.

-- Then, add the flour and cook for 1-1½ minutes to cook out the raw flour taste.
+- Then, add the flour and cook for 1–1½ minutes to remove the raw flour taste.
 Stir almost constantly.

-- Now, start adding the broth while stirring briskly with a whisk or a wooden spoon.
-Continue adding and stirring until the flour is dissolved.
+- Now, start adding the broth while stirring briskly with a whisk or wooden spoon.
+Continue adding and stirring until the flour is fully dissolved.

-- Then, add the creamed corn, stir well.
+- Add the creamed corn and stir well.
 Raise the heat and bring the soup to a simmer.
-Lower the heat to medium-low when it starts simmering.
-Cover and cook for 10 minutes.
-Stir occasionally and keep the liquid at a simmer.
-Raise or lower the heat as necessary.
+Once it starts simmering, lower the heat to medium-low.
+Cover and cook for 10 minutes, stirring occasionally.
+Adjust the heat as needed to maintain a simmer.

-- Add the potatoes and defrosted corn to the corn chowder.
-Bring to a simmer, lower the heat to medium-low, cover and cook for 15 minutes or until the potatoes are tender.
+- Add the potatoes and defrosted corn to the soup.
+Bring back to a simmer, lower the heat to medium-low, cover, and cook for 15 minutes or until the potatoes are tender.
 Stir occasionally.

-Ladle the potato corn chowder into soup bowls, garnish with smoky bacon bits and chopped chives and serve with slices of crusty bread, if desired.
+Ladle the soup into bowls, garnish with smoky bacon bits and chopped chives, and serve with slices of crusty bread, if desired.

 Storing and reheating instructions